|Location||Northern Saskatchewan, Canada|

 Murmac Untested Structural/Geophysical Targets

 Sampling, Analysis and Data Verification

-Unless otherwise stated, the historical results (including drill results) contained within this news release have not been verified and there is a risk that any future confirmation work and exploration may produce results that substantially differ from the historical results.
+Unless otherwise stated, the historical results have not been verified and there is a risk that any future confirmation work and exploration may produce results that substantially differ from the historical results.
 The Company considers these results relevant to assess the mineralization and economic potential of the property.